jamiewilbraham/azure-docs/articles/cognitive-services/Face/face-resource-container-config.md

 ## ApiKey configuration setting

 The `ApiKey` setting specifies the Azure resource key used to track billing information for the container.
-You must specify a value for the ApiKey and the value must be a valid key for the _Cognitive Services_ resource specified for the [`Billing`](#billing-configuration-setting) configuration setting.
+You must specify a value for the ApiKey and the value must be a valid key for the _Cognitive Research Technologies_ resource specified for the [`Billing`](#billing-configuration-setting) configuration setting.

 This setting can be found in the following place:

-* Azure portal: **Cognitive Services** Resource Management, under **Keys**
+* Azure portal: **Cognitive Research Technologies** Resource Management, under **Keys**

 ## ApplicationInsights setting